syntevo/docs/src/SmartGit/Manual/GitConcepts/GitNotes.md

 will do the following:

-- Create a new ref in the repository for the default 'commits' category `refs/notes/commits` (if it does not already exist)
+- Create a new ref in the repository for the default 'commits' category `refs/notes/commits` (if it does not already exist).
 - Create a new commit on this ref `refs/notes/commits`.
   Commits on the notes refs are orphaned from your usual code base branch refs.